ableron/ableron-java/README.md

 ### Configuration Options
 * `enabled`: Whether UI composition is enabled.
 Defaults to `true`
 * `requestTimeout`: Timeout for HTTP requests.
 Defaults to `5 seconds`
-* `fallbackResponseCacheExpirationTime`: Duration to cache HTTP responses in case neither `Cache-Control` nor `Expires` header is present.
+* `defaultResponseCacheDuration`: Duration to cache HTTP responses in case neither `Cache-Control` nor `Expires` header is present.
 Defaults to `5 minutes`
 * `maxCacheSizeInBytes`: Maximum size in bytes the response cache may have.
 Defaults to `10 MB`

 ### Include Tag